-While split testing is a great way to improve your deliverability, it’s important to keep a few considerations in mind when running through these email testing ideas.
+While split testing is a great way to improve your deliverability, it’s important to consider a few considerations when running through these email testing ideas.

-First, you want to make sure you’re only ever running one test at a time.
+First, you want to ensure you’re only running one test at a time.
 If you change more than one aspect of your email for a test, it’ll be difficult to pinpoint exactly what change outperformed the other.
-Making one small change — such as linking different texts in a paragraph — can bring about more successful results.
+Making one small change — such as linking different texts in a paragraph — can bring more successful results.

-You’ll also want to run these tests with a decently sized audience to ensure you’re getting enough traffic for accurate results.
-The idea is to run the same test over a week or two to see what change wins out, then move onto the next.
+You’ll also want to run these tests with a decently sized audience to ensure you get enough traffic for accurate results.
+The idea is to run the same test over a week or two to see what change wins, then move on to the next.

 My final advice: Be patient!
 It’s important to know that split testing your emails takes time.
-And it’s OK to completely mess up.
-Sometimes you’ll have an amazing email testing idea, only to find that the test completely failed.
-That’s really just a part of the process.
-You have to be willing to make mistakes in order to improve your results.
+And it’s OK to mess up completely.
+Sometimes you’ll have a fantastic email testing idea, only to find that the test failed.
+That’s just a part of the process.
+You must be willing to make mistakes to improve your results.

 I want to hear from you!

 Are you currently split testing?
 If you are, what results do you see?
-If you aren’t split testing, what is stopping you from doing so?
+If you aren’t split testing, what stops you from doing so?
 Let me know in the comments below!